 What is a Dolsot?

+Traditional Dolsot bowls (affiliate) are made from granite with a reinforced steel band around the rim.
 However, this recipe also works with Korean earthenware clay pots (affiliate).
 Korean clay pots don’t get the bottom rice layer as crispy and browned, but otherwise, they work well.
-They are also cheaper, easier to find, and multi-functional.
+They are also less expensive, easier to find, and multi-functional.
 (Use also for Gyeran Jjim, Doenjang Jjigae, and Tuna Kimchi Jjigae).

 Ingredients: